nlnlznlx/data-engineering-zoomcamp-2025/notes/2_data_ingestion.md

   ```dockerfile
   RUN pip install --no-cache-dir -r requirements.txt
   ```
+  - Normally, when you run `pip install`, it caches downloaded package files in a temporary directory (e.g., `.cache` directory) to speed up future installations.
+  - The `--no-cache-dir` flag tells `pip` not to save the downloaded package files after the installation is complete.
+  - This is useful in the context of Docker because the cached files are unnecessary once the dependencies are installed and only bloat the final image size.

-* The `.env` file we created during [Airflow setup](#setup) is useful por passing environment variables which can later be reused in multiple places rather than having them hardcoded:
+* The `.env` file we created during [Airflow setup](#setup) is useful for passing environment variables which can later be reused in multiple places rather than having them hardcoded:
   1. Define your variables inside `.env`.
 For example:
       ```bash
       PG_HOST=pgdatabase